Dynamics of Schwarz reflections: the mating phenomena: Introduction

-The geometrically finite maps (i.e. maps with attracting/parabolic cycles, and maps with strictly pre-periodic critical point) of $\mathcal{S}$ are of particular importance.
+The geometrically finite maps (i.e. maps with attracting/parabolic cycles, and maps with non-escaping, strictly preperiodic critical point) of $\mathcal{S}$ are of particular importance.
 They belong to the connectedness locus $\cC(\mathcal{S})$, and their topological and analytic properties are more tractable.

-\begin{theorem}[Limit Sets of Geometrically Finite Maps] Let $F_a$ be geometrically finite.
+\begin{theorem}[Limit sets of geometrically finite maps] Let $F_a$ be geometrically finite.

 1) The limit set $\Gamma_a$ of $F_a$ is locally connected.
 Moreover, the area of $\Gamma_a$ is zero.